jan-revay/initPC/README.md

    produce the same state as running the script on a clean new OS install from scratch?
 Why not use Nix?</h3>

 In general **no**.
-Only the Nix package manager can do rollbacks (e.g. removing packages and configs) deterministically.
+Only the Nix package manager can do rollbacks and updates (e.g. removing packages and configs) deterministically.
 It would be hard to replicate that elsewhere.
 However, the whole configuration of a new machine takes just around 20 minutes with the Ubuntu initPC scripts.
 Therefore if the state of an existing machine and the state described in this repo do diverge too much, it should be possible to reinstall the OS and reconfigure the machine from a clean state fairly quickly (TODO after the backup solution is also finished).
 Hence despite NixOS being more capable in this regard, it is still possible to achieve a similar practical effect using this init script.
 As Nix is not as widely used as Debian and Ubuntu, I have used Debian package manager as a default rather than Nix.
 However, I plan to implement the initPC script for Nix as well and I am also considering using Nix more in the future, for now, however, most effort is spent on tuning the Ubuntu version of the setup script.

 By *deterministic system configuration*, we mean: